 02 Sep Explore The Costa Brava With Kids

 The Costa Brava is a 160 km (100 miles) stretch of beautiful, rugged coastline in the region of Catalonia (North East corner of Spain).
 Its great weather all year long makes it a wonderful holiday destination for families at any time.
-The Costa Brava has everything you are looking for when it’s time to plan the once in a lifetime family trip: lovely beaches and coves, unspoilt nature, vibrant fiestas and traditions, historical sites and villages, ancient castles and picturesque towns.
+The Costa Brava with kids has everything you are looking for when it’s time to plan the once in a lifetime family trip: lovely beaches and coves, unspoilt nature, vibrant fiestas and traditions, historical sites and villages, ancient castles and picturesque towns.
 The list goes on…

 Dive into Dali